dralmostright/mysql-repo/innodb-cluster-setup/README.md

 At least 3 instances are needed for the cluster to be able to withstand up to one server failure.
 ```

+Verify the status of the cluster which we just initialized
 ```
  MySQL  localhost:33060+ ssl  JS >  cls.status()
 {